luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Style appropriately for mobile-first design
 2. Update `ConversationDetail.tsx` back button behavior:
     - For fosters: Back button navigates to Dashboard (`/dashboard`)
-    - For coordinators: Back button behavior unchanged (will be updated in M 5.7)
+    - For coordinators: Back button behavior unchanged (will be updated in Conversation List for Coordinators)
     - Check user role to determine navigation target
 3. Test: Foster can click "Chat" button, opens conversation, back button returns to dashboard